Are you up for a challenge that is extraordinarily rewarding? Grow olive trees!

 You can either handpick the fruit from your tree, which is quite time-consuming, or you can place a tarp under the tree, and shake the limbs with a rake or other garden implement to dislodge the fruit onto to the tarp for easy pickup.

 Raw olives are not tasty.
 They must be cured to dispel their inherent bitterness, which is caused by the chemical compound called “oleuropein.”

 Inventive humans have developed a number of ways to banish the bitterness from these otherwise tasty little ovals, curing them in oil, water, brine, lye, or simply salt.

-None of these methods is particularly difficult, but the olives do have to marinate in your chosen mixture for several weeks – so don’t plan for tapenade immediately after harvest!
+None of these methods is particularly difficult, but the olives do have to marinate in your chosen mixture for several weeks – so don’t plan for an appetizer spread complete with homemade tapenade immediately after harvest!

 If it’s oil you’re after, you’ll find as many extraction methods as there are days in a month.

 At its most basic, the process entails:

 - Squeezing the mash to extract juice

 - Separating the oil from non-oil liquid and particulate matter